 Anna Ebert wrote to us in March of 2012 to inquire whether we might be able to supply 50,000 Pads4Girls kits: we were amazed!
-It has taken some time to work out the details, however we are thrilled to announce that distribution of 10,000 “Transformation Textiles” (pads and panties made from waste fabric from mass-scale garment production) Kits will commence in July 2012.
+It has taken some time to work out the details, however we are thrilled to announce that distribution of 10,000 “Transformation Textiles” (pads and panties made from waste fabric from mass-scale garment production) Kits will commence early in 2014.

 Here is Anna’s story about her work in Malawi and why she reached out to us:

 “I work amongst the Tumbuka tribe in northern Malawi.
 There are approximately 1.4 million people there.
 I feel they are a forgotten people; difficult to reach….but not impossible.